simphony/simphony-osp/CONTRIBUTING.md

 Enhancements or new features should first be proposed on the [_"Ideas"_ section of the forum](https://github.com/simphony/osp-core/discussions/categories/ideas).

-When proposing, discussing, and designing a feature or enhancement on the forum, always aim to steer the discussion in a direction such that the following points are addressed:
+When proposing, discussing, and designing a feature or enhancement on the forum, always aim to address the following points:
 - [ ] Motivation for the enhancement or the new feature.
 - [ ] General overview of the enhancement or the new feature.
 Code snippets/mock-ups of how the feature or enhancement should work and behave.
 - [ ] Estimation of the effort that implementing such enhancement or feature might involve.
 Technologies that could enable the implementation.
 This information helps the maintainers decide whether to implement a feature or enhancement, and to estimate the timeframe for a potential implementation.